tadeohepperle/dices/README.md

 # Syntax Examples:

-Some exaple strings that can be passed into the `DiceBuilder::from_string(input)` function
+Some example strings that can be passed into the `DiceBuilder::from_string(input)` function

 3 six-sided dice: